 - Audio Effects (Audio Effect Rack)

-- Chain 2, Shimmer (Grain Delay + Utility)
+- Chain 2, Shimmer (one Utility device + one Grain Delay device)

-- Chain 3, Drone (Grain Delay + Dummy (bypassed Utility))
+- Chain 3, Drone (one Grain Delay device + one bypassed Utility device)

 Resonators Shell, containing the Resonators Audio Effect Rack.